lorenzofox3/zora-node/README.md

 </details>

-* Support esm module syntax with no extra bundling step (thanks to [esm module](https://www.npmjs.com/package/esm)) - we could eventually consider to remove it from the package and use node's require hook instead (``node -r esm myFile.js``), but for now using ESM syntax seems to be a common enough practice to embed esm as a dependency
+* Support esm module syntax with no extra bundling step

 * Effective reporters, perfect to find out about errors ("where", "what" and "why").
 Not extra noise, fancy code highlights, etc ... straight to the point!